karlseguin/cache.zig/readme.md

 `value` will be similarly managed by the cache.
 If `T` defines a method `deinit`, the cache will call `value.deinit(allocator: std.mem.Allocator)` whenever an item is removed from the cache (for whatever reason, including expiration, an explicit call to `cache.del`, or if the cache frees space when it is full).
 The `Allocator` passed to `deinit` is the `Allocator` that the cache was created with - this may or may not be an allocator that is meaningful to the value.

-The third parameter is a `cache.PutConfig`.
-The
+The third parameter is a `cache.PutConfig`:

 ```zig
 {